 Error monitoring over an Ethernet network is possible.
 Traps are issued for error detection, panel control, and remote control.
 In addition, DIP switch settings (except for the user-defined fault detection level) can be changed or read as status information.

-IP address configuration software is included.
+SNMP configuration software is available for IP address configuration.
 (Compatible with Windows 7 32 bit and 64 bit, Windows 8, and Windows 10)

 WEB Browser

 The LT 4448 can be controlled with a Web browser.